 If the burner will not come on, the following items should be checked before calling a service person:

 - 1. See if the switch is turned OFF. - 2.
-Check to make sure the propane supply to the water heater is not empty or turned OFF. - 3.
+Make sure the propane supply to the water heater is not empty or turned OFF. - 3.
 Check to see if the reset button on the water heater ECO is tripped.